minyoungg/pix2latent/README.md

 ## Citation

-If you found our work useful please cite using
+If you found our work useful, please cite using
 ```
 @article{huh2020ganprojection,
     title = {Transforming and Projecting Images to Class-conditional Generative Networks}